Phenotype-structuring of non-local kinetic models of cell migration driven by environmental sensing: A microscopic model for the migration of phenotypically heterogeneous cell populations

-is a probability density function that prescribes the direction of the post-reorientation velocity $\hat{\vb}'$ of a cell at position $\x$ in the phenotypic state $y$, based on the distribution of environmental factors $\mathcal{S}$ in a neighbourhood of $\x$ of radius $r \in [0,R(y)]$; \item the term
+where: \begin{itemize} \item The probability density $\mathcal{B}[\cS](\hv';y)$, which prescribes the direction of the post-reorientation velocity $\hat{\vb}'$ of a cell at position $\x$ in the phenotypic state $y$, based on the distributions of environmental factors $\mathcal{S}$ in a neighbourhood of $\x$ of radius $r \in [0,R(y)]$, is defined as